tedyee114/topo_sc/README.md

     f. %OUTPUTFOLDER%basedxf_with_obs_contours.dxf is exported, then imported to Global Mapper for viewing

-3. Same a-f as Option 2, but then...
+3.  a.
+Open Global Mapper manually
+    b.
+Manually QC pointcloud classification (at least ground/class2 and nonground/any other class)
+    c.
+Rename files as "kml", "kml_grid" (already 3d gridded kml), and "pointcloud" (tiles need to be all on one layer)
+    d.
+User runs Topo_Script1.gms from within Global Mapper either by FILE>RUN SCRIPT or CTRL+SHIFT+O
+    e.
+User is prompted to input settings and select base dxf (one created in AutoCAD with building, road, walk etc layers).
+When selecting, prompt will appear as a "SAVE AS" box and ask if user wants to overwrite existing file.
+This message is a false unavoidable system feature, just click yes, nothing will actually be overwritten
+    f.
+Obstruction Layer and uncropped Contours are automatically generated and User hears sound when complete
     g.
-User hears sound, manually crops layers 'G-TOPO-MINR' and 'G-TOPO-MAJR' to 'obs_areas - Unknown Line Type'
+User manually crops layers 'G-TOPO-MINR' and 'G-TOPO-MAJR' to 'obs_areas - Unknown Line Type' via SELECT all 3 layers>CROP/COMBINE/SPLIT>CROP TO SELECTED AREA FEATURES>EXCLUDE+MARK AS DELETED>OK
     h.
 User either manually exports, recolors, and merges files or runs Topo_Script2.gms to do all of that